 Once again, feminists in the media have responded to this data by victim-blaming and claiming, without evidence, that differences in smoking or obesity accounted for the observed differences in mortality.
-These explanations do not stand up to scrutiny; morbid obesity is more common among women and there is little difference, between men and women, in the prevalence of smoking and certainly not enough to account for the observed difference in mortality and morbidity.
+These explanations do not stand up to scrutiny; morbid obesity is more common among women.
+There is little difference, between men and women, in the prevalence of smoking and certainly not enough to account for the observed difference in mortality and morbidity.

 The female members of the Cross Party Parliamentary Committee on Women and Equalities also launched into some ill-founded prejudice of this sort (see this YouTube video) and the tweet above from Chairwoman Caroline Noakes.
 This might be okay form an immature teenager but not from the chair of a Cross Party Parliamentary Committee with an equalities remit.

 Back to Meghan Markle, who makes several interesting and unfounded assertions about the impact of COVID-19 on women.
 One of her claims is that, worldwide, 47 million women and girls are expected to fall into extreme poverty, as a result of the pandemic.
 This is true as far as it goes, however, the same data source suggested that 49 million men and boys will also fall into extreme poverty (the missing 49 million of my title).
 If there is a meaningful difference, it is that men and boys will fare slightly worse.